About us

 THE FURNESS RAILWAY TRUST

 This was the first time the pair have been in steam at the same time at the same site.
-It is fitting that this was achieved at the RSR, the heritage line that is offering the FRT space to create a restoration workshop and museum.
+It is fitting that this was achieved at the RSR, the heritage line that offered the FRT space to create a restoration workshop and museum.

-"Cumbria" also found work taking children to meet Father Christmas at the end of 2009, in its case in the deep south on the Cholsey and Wallingford Railway in Oxfordshire.
+Cumbria also found work taking children to meet Father Christmas at the end of 2009, on the Cholsey and Wallingford Railway in Oxfordshire.

-It is seen here exchanging greetings with famous new build Pacific "Tornado" when the latter passed Cholsey on 7th November.
+It is seen here exchanging greetings with famous new build Pacific Tornado when the latter passed Cholsey.

 There is a full history of the locomotive.
 It was built in 1953, and had an amazingly leisurely first 20 years of its life in Army service, before being bought by members of the Lakeside Railway Society in 1974.
 It was named after the new local authority created in the area that year.